 Sridhar Tayur Founder and CEO

 Sridhar Tayur is the Ford Distinguished Research Chair and Professor of Operations Management at Carnegie Mellon University’s Tepper School of Business.
 He has held visiting positions at Stanford, MIT and Cornell.
-He was named INFORMS Fellow in 2012, made Distinguished Fellow of MSOM Society and elected to the National Academy of Engineering in 2017.
+He is an INFORMS Fellow, a Distinguished Fellow of MSOM Society and a member of the National Academy of Engineering.

 He has published many scholarly publications (in Operations Research, Management Science, Mathematics of Operations Research, Mathematical Programming, Stochastic Models, Queuing Systems, Transportation Science, IIE Transactions, Interfaces and MSOM Journal, and others), is co-editor of the widely referenced book,Quantitative Models for Supply Chain Management, and has served on the editorial boards of Operations Research, MSOM Journal and Management Science.
 In recognition for OrganJet and Nudge Videos, he was invited to the White House Summit on Organ Donation in 2016.
 He has won the Undergraduate teaching Award, the George Leland Bach teaching award given by MBA students, the INFORMS Teaching Case award, and has been named as a ‘Top Professor’ by Business Week.

 He was the founder of the software company SmartOps Corporation and served as its CEO for 12 years (acquired by SAP AG).
 Through his charitable foundation RAGS Family Foundation, Tayur has supported independent film festivals, documentaries, programs that combat human trafficking and other not-for-profits focused on children and women around the world.
 In 2014, he made a $1 million gift to CMU and in 2016 endowed an Institute Chair at IIT-Madras.
 He is on the Board of Directors of Transplant Interface, on the advisory boards of Mitra Biotech, Zenrez and VocalID, and is a Ralph Lowell Society benefactor and member of the Board of Overseers at WGBH.